Bucsfanga/Portfolio/readme.md

 Hello World!
-Created Portfolio files and change names to reflectr new format
+Created Portfolio files and change names to reflect new format